BryantCabrera/Transportation-Protocol-Ethereum/README.md

 # Transportation Protocol on the Ethereum Blockchain

-Follow these steps to get a dapp on the Ethereum public testnet up and running.
+Follow these steps to get a dapp on Ethereum.
 The application presents you with a simple web interface that takes in the information related to the item you want transported.
-The data is written to the chain we have deployed on the Ropsten network.
+The data is written directly to the blockchain we have deployed on the Ropsten network.

 While following these steps will get you an up and running dapps there are still a few things missing.
 For starters, we cannot confirm what has been added nor is it listed.
 Do not feel constrained just to improve the existing code base.
 Be adventurous and innovative and create a decentralized application that solves a problem in the real world.

-#### First we need to install our dependencies
+### First we need to install our dependencies

 [Install Ganache](https://truffleframework.com/ganache).
 Your test blockchain that can be run on several networks and is currently configured with this project to give you access to wallet address and test Ether.